Vondert/voiceflousion/README.md

 - **Admin Capabilities**: Features for creating an admin interface, such as retrieving all bot sessions, activating, and deactivating user sessions.
 - **Extensibility**: Easily extendable to support additional platforms like Instagram and WhatsApp.
 - **Multi-User Support**: The client bot supports multiple users simultaneously and offers flexible settings for the maximum number of users, session validity time, and cleanup interval.
+- **Voiceflousion server**: Web server for launching and managing chatbots without needing of external dependencies.
+- **Custom handlers**: Developer can write a custom function for processing bot's workflow, for example save conversation parts into database.
+- **Server security opportunities**: Bot authentication tokens and allowed origins setting for Voiceflousion server.

 ## Installation and Setup